ohoxdd/ohoxdd/README.md

 ### Hi there 👋

+Just a personal profile for a very unorganized (1st year) compsci student.

+Will be uploading whatever projects I'm working on, but dont expect nothing soon.

 <!--
 **ohoxdd/ohoxdd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.